thazelart/terraform-validator/docs/Configuration.md

     ensure_providers_version: false
     block_pattern_name: "^[a-z0-9_]*$"
 ```
-### What is a class ?
+### What is a layer ?
-A class is a set of parameter that define the complete configuration of terraform-validator.
+A layer is a set of parameter that define the complete configuration of terraform-validator.

 #### files
 files is a map of filename that contains what rules define each files.